srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_12_Lab_b.md

 4. From the Cloud Shell pane, run the following to identify the Azure region hosting the target resource group and its existing resources:

-` Note : replace the Deployment-id with your deploymnet id given in environment detail page`
+` Note : Replace the Deployment-id with your deploymnet id given in environment detail page`

    ```sh
    export RESOURCE_GROUP_NAME_EXISTING='az30309a-labRG-Deployment-id'